Use Brown's secure wireless network for your privacy and safety! It requires a quick one-time setup process:

 Brown's Bookstore Technology Center provides repairs for personally-owned computers and devices.
 They are an authorized warranty service provider for Dell and Apple computers.

-Several phone providers offer Brown discounts for personal purchases and plans, listed in our Guide to Buying a Phone.
+- Several phone providers offer Brown discounts for personal purchases and plans, listed in our Guide to Buying a Cellular Phone.

 Currently, wireless printers will not work on Brown's network.
 You can use your PAWPrints account (automatically tied in to your Brown ID / Bear Bucks account) to print to the print release stations in the computing clusters.